Time-stamped data

 Visualising trees

 Summary trees can be viewed by FigTree (a program separate from BEAST) and DensiTree (distributed with BEAST).
-FigTree can only see one tree at a time, so we normally use it to visualise the MCC tree.
+FigTree can only see one tree at a time, so we normally use it to visualise the summary tree.

-Let us open the MCC tree in FigTree.
+Let us open the summary tree in FigTree.
 First, open the Trees tab on the left panel, and tick the checkbox Order nodes.
 Tick the checkbox of the Node Bars tab and open it.
 By selecting height_95%_HPD, you will be able to display the 95% HPD-intervals on internal node ages (as bars) over each internal node.
 Then tick the Node labels checkbox, and switch the Display between height (mean) and height_95%_HPD.

 In order to interpret the estimated node heights, note that the latest sample in our data set is from 2002.
 We can thus convert our node heights to years by subtracting their heights from 2002.

 Now load all your posterior trees to DensiTree.
 Click the show tab and tick the Root Canal checkbox.
-The “root canal tree”, drawn in thick blue lines, represents the MCC tree.
+The “root canal tree”, drawn in thick blue lines, represents the summary tree.
 Open the Grid tab, choose Short grid, pick Reverse for the scale axis, and set the Origin to 2002.
 Please be aware that the origin here means the date of the youngest tips.

 Before we can show the 95% HPD interval on the node heights, we need to click the Central button on the top right corner under the type tab.